sonalimarlin/refactored-movie/stories/3_search_by_title/README.md

 ### Acceptance Criteria
   1. A text input is added to the header
-      - The placeholder should be "Search movies by title"
+      - The placeholder should be "Search movies by title": DONE
-      - Hitting "Enter" performs a search query
+      - Hitting "Enter" performs a search query: DONE
-  2. Searching causes the user to navigate to the homepage with the term in a "q" parameter
+  2. Searching causes the user to navigate to the homepage with the term in a "q" parameter: DONE
-  3. The page then loads data from the search endpoint and displays only that movies list
+  3. The page then loads data from the search endpoint and displays only that movies list: DONE
-  4. There is a heading above the movies list that shows the number of results and the search term
+  4. There is a heading above the movies list that shows the number of results and the search term: DONE

 ### Designs
 [Search By Title](search_by_title.png)